 Small expenses such as $2.50 really do add up.

 Now when we use an ATM and get the warning that we’ll be charged $2.50 if we continue with the transaction – we don’t care.
-Because ING instantly puts the $2.50 back in our account.
+Because the bank instantly puts the $2.50 back in our account.

 The same deal applies to international ATM fees when you are overseas and for international transaction fees when shopping online.